Allentown (song): Reception in Allentown

 The song met with mixed responses in Allentown.
 Some criticized the song as degrading and full of working-class stereotypes.
 But when Joel returned to the area after the album's release and the song became a hit, he was awarded the key to the city by Allentown's mayor, who praised it as "a gritty song about a gritty city."

 On December 27, 1982, Joel played before a sold-out crowd at Stabler Arena in neighboring Bethlehem.
-He opened and closed his set at Stabler Arena with "Allentown," receiving a five-minute standing ovation following its second performance.
+He opened and closed his set at Stabler Arena with "Allentown", receiving a five-minute standing ovation following its second performance.
 At the end of the song and ovation, Joel was greeted with even more sustained applause when, in an apparent defense of the song's meaning, he pointedly told the Bethlehem crowd, "Don't take any shit from anybody."

 Also in 1983, Allentown's mayor Joseph Daddona sent a letter to Joel inquiring about Joel's willingness to share some royalties from the song for music scholarships in Allentown.
 Part of the letter read: "Not only would this fund be a great way to share a tiny part of your good fortune to others in Allentown, it would also help keep alive the 'Allentown' song and the Billy Joel legend (which you've already become here)."

 Music video

-The video, directed by Russell Mulcahy and featuring choreography by Kenny Ortega, was in heavy rotation on MTV during 1982 and 1983.
-The original version of the video features partial male nudity at the beginning when male coal miners are taking a shower, but that part was edited when it aired on MTV.
+The video, directed by Russell Mulcahy and featuring choreography by Kenny Ortega, was in heavy rotation on MTV throughout 1982 and 1983.
+The original version of the video features partial male nudity at the beginning when male coal miners are taking a shower, which was edited out for its MTV airings.